Piletskii-Oleg/UnityGame/README.md

 * Sci-Fi Styled Modular Pack by karboosx
 * Outdoor Ground Textures by A dog's life software
 * Crosshairs Plus by AssetBag
-* Scifi-Gun by Life Hacker
+* Sci-Fi Handgun by Life Hacker
+* Technology Menu UI by SlimUI